ysndr/MSc-Thesis/chapter/methodology.md

 There are three main kids of vertices in such a graph.
 **Declarations** are nodes that introduce an identifier, and can be referred to by a set of nods.
-Referral is represented as **Usage** nodes which can either be bound to a declaration or unbound if no corresponding declaration is known.
+Referral is represented by **Usage** nodes which can either be bound to a declaration or unbound if no corresponding declaration is known.
-In practice Nickel distinguishes simple variable bindings from name binding through record fields in recursive records.
+In practice Nickel distinguishes simple variable bindings from name binding through record fields which are resolved during the post-precessing.
-It also Integrates a **Record** kind to provide deep record destructuring.
+It also Integrates a **Record** and **RecordField** kinds to aid record destructuring.

 During the linearization process this graphical model is recreated on the linear representation of the source.
 Hence, each `LinearizationItem` is associated with one of the aforementioned kinds, encoding its function in the usage graph.